What should you ask your doctor about cervical cancer?

 - Should I follow a special diet?

-- Based on what you’ve learned about my cancer, what is my prognosis (chances of survival)?
+- Based on what you’ve learned about my cancer, what is my prognosis (chance of survival)?

 - What do I tell my children, husband, parents, and other family members?